qelectrotech/qelectrotech-doc/source/users/element/element_parts/polygon.rst

     1. Select the icon |icon_polygon| from `toolbar`_ to add a polygon.
     2. Click on the initial point from the polygon in the `workspace`_.
     3. Click on the rest of point from the polygon in the `workspace`_.
-    4. Doble click on the end position of the polygon to finish the polygon edition.
+    4. Double click on the end position of the polygon to finish the polygon edition.

 .. |icon_polygon| image:: /_external/_images/_site-assets/user/ico/22x22/polygon.png